 The most popular aventurine has a gorgeous, earthy green colour that varies in shade from a deep, almost black tone to a delicate pastel.
 This special gem is enhanced with properties that give it a charmingly glistening appearance.

-Origin & Supply of Aventurinet
+Origin and Supply of Aquamarine

 The name aventurine is derived from the Italian phrase "a ventura", meaning "by chance".
 This is an allusion to the unforeseen invention of synthetic aventurine glass (otherwise called goldstone) in the 17th century - Venetian glass workers dropped copper filings into molten glass which produced a wonderful sparkling effect.
 Thus, the mineral aventurine has a confusing origin to its name.